 The automotive industry, for example, has famously relied on a JIT manufacturing strategy (or lean manufacturing) since the 1950’s.
 It relied on suppliers that could turn around restock orders on short notice so parts could be ordered only when needed.
 While this approach certainly drove up profitability in the automotive industry, it proved challenging when a microchip shortage slowed production for many vehicles.

 What is just-in-case procurement?

 Just-in-case (JIC) procurement calls for excess or buffer inventory to reduce the possibility of backorders amid supply chain, demand, and other economic uncertainties.
 Running a JIC strategy, companies risk tying up working capital in inventory, but the risk of stockouts is lower.
 Plus, merchants can pivot quickly to overcome weather, fuel prices, traffic, port congestion, and other supply chain uncertainty.

 Consequently, this procurement strategy works best for companies with unpredictable consumer demand or massive surges in demand.
 As a result, these businesses are willing to pay higher inventory holding costs, including greater warehousing storage and labor fees, in return for not losing repeat business due to stockouts.

-As we’ve seen during COVID, hospitals are a good example of JIC buyers.
+Hospitals are a good example of JIC buyers.
 They should maintain large inventories of critical supplies because pandemics and emergencies can happen at any time, and waiting for suppliers to ramp up production would result in deaths.

 What Are Just-in-Time Procurement’s Advantages and Disadvantages?